 ‘Predictions for this variant’ button

 As a guide for the user, we offer a summary of the predictions obtained following a simple 'Majority vote' algorithm, in which a variant is assigned to a class that is predicted by more than a given percentage of the methods, depending on the class.
-This 'consensus classification' is offered for informative purposes and it is not intended as a proper prediction.
-As it is based on predictions provided by different preexisting predictors, it would be difficult to guarantee that results obtained following a conventional training/testing workflow would be free from overfitting issues that might originally affect to some of those predictors.
-Therefore, such a workflow has not been used in this case.
-However, reliable clinical data from ClinVar has been used to ensure an optimal level of statistical correctness in this consensus, having into account parameters such as accuracy, recall, Predictive Value for Deleterious variants (DelPV), Predictive Value for Tolerated variants (TolPV) or Matthews Correlation Coefficient (MCC).
+As it is based on predictions provided by different preexisting predictors, it would be difficult to guarantee that the results obtained from each individual predictor would be free from overfitting issues.
+However, a stratified group 5-fold cross-validation workflow has been performed in this case to discard possible overfitting issues in our classification method.
+Using reliable clinical data from ClinVar it is ensured an optimal level of statistical correctness in this consensus by having into account parameters such as accuracy, sensitivity, specificity, Predictive Value for Pathogenic variants (PPV), Predictive Value for Benign variants (NPV) or Matthews Correlation Coefficient (MCC).

-For the four predictors without a pre-established threshold for binary prediction (REVEL, MutPred, MVP, CADD), their threshold has been selected, using plots as the one in Figure 3, to ensure an optimal MCC value for the binary predictor while keeping its accuracy, recall and DelPV above 90% of the maximum value obtained for each parameter.
-TolPV is not taken into account for the definition of thresholds due to the low number of tolerated variants.
+For the four predictors without a pre-established threshold for binary prediction (REVEL, MutPred, MVP, CADD), their threshold has been selected, using plots as the one in Figure 3, to ensure an optimal MCC value for the binary predictor while keeping its accuracy, sensitivity and PPV above 90% of the maximum value obtained for each parameter.
+NPV is not taken into account for the definition of thresholds due to the low number of Benign variants.

-In this server, the terminology Tolerated/Deleterious is used to qualify the variants, as it is the most common among the included binary predictors.
-Deleterious variants are those predicted to cause or significantly increase the risk of developing a genetic disease.
-Some other terms in use referring to the same concept include pathogenic, disease-causing, damaging or non-functional.
-Tolerated variants are those predicted not to affect (or even reduce) the risk of developing a genetic disease.
-Similar terms in use elsewhere include neutral, benign, functional or polymorphism.
+In this server, the terminology Benign/Pathogenic is used to qualify the variants, as it is the most common among the included binary predictors.
+Pathogenic variants are those predicted to cause or significantly increase the risk of developing a genetic disease.
+Some other terms in use referring to the same concept include disease-causing, damaging or non-functional.
+Benign variants are those predicted not to affect (or even reduce) the risk of developing a genetic disease.
+Similar terms in use elsewhere include neutral, functional or polymorphism.
 Predictions are unavailable for frameshift variants and for those that change a stop codon (X) for an amino acid coding codon, as their effect will depend more on the effect of the new sequence generated than on that of the affected codon itself.

 The consensus classification returned to the user is calculated by two rules: